salrashid123/gcp_tokendistributor/README.md

   *It is expected customers will customize the client and server to suite their needs.*

+If you do not want to use terraform, the `gcloud_setup/` folder contains command sequences in gcloud.

 Alice and Bob will both need:

 * [terraform](terraform.io)